 Here’s the plan you actually bought.
 Not quite what you thought it was, right?

-I recommended that you start a paper trail with the company, asking it to address the problem.
+My advocacy team and I recommended that you start a paper trail with the company, it makes it easier to win your consumer dispute, asking it to address the problem.
 Appeal to a Sony executive if necessary.
+(Here is our ultimate guide for fixing your own consumer problem).

 A Sony representative called you.
 First, the company offered to refund the purchase price of the warranty.
 You turned that down since the cost of the repair was going to well exceed that.
 (The estimate was $700 on this $1,200 machine.)
 Finally, Sony agreed to refund the purchase price of the laptop.